 Some beliefs are so well entrenched in society that few among us question them.
-A good example is the belief that buying a home is always a great investment that will appreciate in value.
+A good example is a belief that buying a home is always a great investment that will appreciate in value.

-1. You Tie Up Less Money
+1. Tie Up Less Money

 When you buy property, you plow a lot of money into it.
 There’s the down payment, typically around 20% of the cost of the home, plus settlement fees (appraisal fees, financing fees, title insurance, transfer tax, escrow) that often range from about 2 to 6% of the purchase price.
 So if you’re buying a $200,000 house, you could be tying up over $50,000 in cash.